 We aim to work across music’s sub-disciplines and with other disciplines in our faculty.
 Music staff are heavily involved in interdisciplinary research groups within The Open University, such as those concerning:

-We enjoy ongoing collaborations with external organisations; members of staff serve many different groups in a variety of positions, including the British Forum for Ethnomusicology, the Handel Institute, the Society for Christian Scholarship and Music, and the Equality, Diversity and Inclusion in Music Studies network.
+We enjoy ongoing collaborations with external organisations, including the British Forum for Ethnomusicology, the Handel Institute, the Society for Christian Scholarship and Music, and the Equality, Diversity and Inclusion in Music Studies network.